MichaelArriaga/Portfolio/src/pages/blog/post-flow-in-gatsby/workflow-for-creating-posts-in-gatsby.md

 ---
-slug: '/blog/post-flow-in-gatsby'
+slug: "/blog/post-flow-in-gatsby"
-path: '/blog/post-flow-in-gatsby'
+path: "/blog/post-flow-in-gatsby"
-date: '2018-03-07'
+date: "2018-03-07"
-title: 'Workflow for Creating Posts in Gatsby'
+title: "Workflow for Creating Posts in Gatsby"
-readtime: '2 min read'
+readtime: "2 min read"
-tags: 'Gatsby'
+tags: "Gatsby"
 ---

 1. Create a directory in `src/pages/blog` for your post **make sure that the name of this directory is only a few words otherwise it will return graphql /path error** This directory will be used for our post but also it will contain all of the image assets inside the post